dmulloy2/ProtocolLib/Readme.md

 with unpredictable outcomes.
 More than often this causes plugins to crash, but it may also lead to more subtle bugs.

-Currently maintained by dmulloy2 on behalf of [Spigot](https://www.spigotmc.org/).

 ### Resources

 * [Resource Page](https://www.spigotmc.org/resources/protocollib.1997/)